-As the UK shifts politically after 14 years under Conservative leadership, the spotlight is on how the Labour Party leadership might impact the staffing sector.
+As the UK navigates political changes following the Labour Party's rise to power after 14 years of Conservative leadership, attention is now on how its policies are shaping the staffing sector.

-Labour's proposed employment law reforms aim to enhance workers' rights, job security, and wage fairness.
-Here’s a breakdown of Labour’s key proposals and their potential effects on staffing agencies.
+Labour’s employment law reforms, now being implemented, focus on strengthening workers' rights, improving job security, and ensuring fair wages.
+Here’s an updated breakdown of key changes and their impact on staffing agencies.

 Employment Law Reform: 'Plan to Make Work Pay (MWP)'